chtwilfer/chtwilfer1.github.io/_posts/2022-06-19-ArcEnabledWinSRVDemo.md

 Unfortunately, I don't have any hardware available On-Prem, so I use Azure to map the scenario.

 So what I have done?
-With my new repository on Github [Github](https://github.com/chtwilfer/Arc-enabledWinServersDemoLab/blob/main/README.md) I create a mini Hub & Spoke landing zone.
+With my new repository on [Github](https://github.com/chtwilfer/Arc-enabledWinServersDemoLab/blob/main/README.md) I create a mini Hub & Spoke landing zone.
 Where the Spoke here is to represent the on-prem world.
 I connect the Hub to the Spoke via an appropriate VPN gateway.
 I also deploy an Azure Bastion and a Virtual Machine in the Spoke.
 The virtual machine represents the VM On-Prem.
 With the Azure Bastion (Jumphost) I access the VM via the Azure Portal, so that the virtual machine is not on the Internet with a public IP address.
 So it's a self-contained system, just like we would use in production.